-Damnation Peak by Salvation Peak and Oakes Peak is accessible via Thornton Lakes Road.
-It rests above the headwaters of Damnation Creek, overlooking North Cascades Highway.
+Damnation Peak by Salvation Peak and Oakes Peak is reachable via Thornton Lakes Road.
+It overlooks North Cascades Highway above the headwaters of Damnation Creek.
 In turn, the highway offers the quickest way to the peak.

 See more trip photos here.